Instant overview

 We all get into a habit of doing the same workouts, with the same exercises, sets, reps and weight.

-This is a big reason why we plateau, the human body loves patterns as it becomes comfortable and familiar doing the same thing.
+This is a big reason why we plateau.
+The human body loves patterns as it becomes comfortable and familiar doing the same thing.
 But in terms of progressing with your workouts, sticking to a pattern for too long could actually cause disaster!

 How often should you change your workouts?

-I don’t personally believe there is a specific time frame when you should ideally change your workouts, but it is important to do so.
+I don’t personally believe there is a specific timeframe when you should ideally change your workouts, but it is important to do so.

-The best way to know when you should change your workouts is pay attention to your body.
+The best way to know when you should change your workouts is to pay attention to your body.

-This one is obvious, if you’ve been sticking to the same routine for 2 months, made some progress but now your body doesn’t seem to be changing at all, this is a good indication you need to change your workout regime.
+This one is obvious.
+If you’ve been sticking to the same routine for 2 months, made some progress but now your body doesn’t seem to be changing at all, this is a good indication you need to change your workout regime.

-If you've been stuck on the same weights for a while you may need to change some of your workout variables in order to push past this barrier!
+If you've been stuck on the same weights for a while, you may need to change some of your workout variables in order to push past this barrier!
 Different training systems allow your body to break out of your comfort zone on exercises you usually perform in order to add more difficulty.

 This is especially important because it's all to do with your mindset.
 If you're bored, there's no healthy aggression or hunger to push your body to its limits!